 There are several means of measuring precinct performance, but one of the most controversial is arrest numbers.
 As a result, police officers understandably feel pressure to make more arrests.
 Non-violent, low-level offenses, such as marijuana possession, are low-hanging fruit.

-Although we are dependent on politicians to take the appropriate action, it is the will of the people that drives change.
-First of all, anti-marijuana politicians such as Sessions were booted out of office via a vote.
-Moreover, cannabis legalization in most states is happening via ballot initiative.
+It is a step-by-step process, and there is evidence that politicians are stepping up.
+However, although we are dependent on politicians to take the appropriate action, the people’s will drives change.
+After all, most cannabis legalization in most states happens via ballot initiative.

-At present, states such as California produce so much cannabis that a significant proportion is sold in other states on the black market.
-As long as weed remains federally illegal, the black market for weed, along with the violence it brings, will thrive.
+States such as California produce so much cannabis that a significant proportion ends up in other states on the black market.
+As long as marijuana remains federally illegal, the black market, along with the violence it brings, will thrive.